Him7n/The-MetaQuest/README.md

 - **Node.js** and **npm** installed
 - An Ethereum wallet (e.g., **Metamask**)
 - test Polygon Matics
+- you need to give it an OpenAI API key for the testbot to work
+- for Video calling we have use Aroga.io so you need to give it the agora io key in every 24 hours for free WebRTC services
+### To run
+- go to the Server Folder
+- do npm i
+- then nodemon start
+- just go to the Client folder and
+- npm i
+- npm start

 For detailed installation and setup instructions, please refer to our comprehensive [documentation](docs/README.md).